vishnushiri02/SARS-Cov2-Surveilance/notes/growth_rate_estimation.Methods to estimate R.md

   5. The effective reproduction number which is the average number of secondary cases that a primary case can cause is given by the expectation number $R_j=\sum_i p_{ij}$ This is averaged as $R_t=\frac{1}{N_t}\sum_{t_j=t}R_j$ over all cases with same date of onset.
   6. Generation time should be discretized
   7. Imported cases can also be accounted
+  8. [[Confidence interval|Growth_Rate_Estimation.Glossary#confidence-interval]] is computed by multinomial simulations at each time step with expected value of R.

 ## Things to note